 #2 Loving Hut

 Tuck into a mix of local and fusion grub at this modern vegan café located in the east.
-Standouts include the Nyonya Laksa Lemak ($9.90), a healthy-yet-hearty noodle dish, and weekday specials like the herbal soup set ($10.90), served on Tuesdays.
+Standouts include the Nyonya Laksa Lemak ($9.90), a healthy-yet-hearty noodle dish, and weekday specials like the herbal soup set ($10.90).
+Loving Hut is closed on Tuesdays!

 This cosy café prides itself for using fresh, local plant-based ingredients.
 The healthy menu features a mix of raw and cooked dishes, including the raw crispy lasagne ($22) and herbed quinoa bowl ($16).
 Dessert fans should definitely try the raw chocolate salted caramel fudge ($12.50), made with avocado and cacao fudge, tahini layer, vanilla, honey and dates-infused walnut crust.